Interview process and procedures

 Phone or video/Skype interview

-Phone and video interviews normally take place on-campus in TC at one of our two call centres.
+Phone and video interviews normally take place on-campus in TC at one of our three call centres.
 Make note of the time and the room number.

-- If your scheduled room number is TC 2203-17, process directly to the Call Centre, on the second level.
+- If your scheduled room number is TC 2203-17, or TC 2201 A-L proceed directly to the Call Centre, on the second level.

 - If the room number is TC 0201 or TC 0208, proceed to the Call Centre on the lower level.